-- There are a wide variety of devices that can be used to make the recording, but most students use a smart phone with great results. - Garage Band (Mac) and Audacity (Windows) are two free recording apps that work well.
+- There are a wide variety of devices that can be used to record your audition, but most applicants use a smart phone with great results. - Garage Band (Mac) and Audacity (Windows) are two free recording apps that work well.

 2. Location